ctschroeder/tutorials/tinkercad.md

 ## About this tutorial

-Created by Caroline T. Schroeder for Intro to DH at OU, Spring 2020.
+Created by Caroline T. Schroeder for Intro to DH at OU, Spring 2020 and updated Fall 2023 for Cultural Heritagee Data and Social Engagement 2023.
 This tutorial lives online at https://github.com/ctschroeder/tutorials/blob/master/tinkercad.md

 This tutorial is licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)